The Planted Pantry » Breakfast » Maple Cinnamon Overnight Oats

 Maple Cinnamon Overnight Oats

-Why I Love this Recipe
+Why You’ll Love This Recipe

-• Hearty yet sweet – With just the right amount of sweetness, this breakfast feels more like a dessert, but with no refined sugar added.
+• Hearty yet sweet – With just the right amount of sweetness, this healthy breakfast feels more like a dessert, but with no refined sugar added.

 • So many ways to enjoy – enjoy this hot or cold, add nuts or fruit – you choose!